Ellett Embroidery moving downtown - Farmville

 Ellett Embroidery moving downtown

-Downtown Farmville soon have another business to go into the vacant Red Front Trading Company space.
+Downtown Farmville will soon have another business to go into the vacant Red Front Trading Company space.

-Ellett’s Embroidery currently located in 1437 South Main Street, in the shopping center behind Cookout plans to be in its new space downtown by the end of September.
+Ellett’s Embroidery, currently located in 1437 South Main Street in the shopping center behind Cookout, plans to be in its new space downtown by the end of September.

 “We think it is going to be great with the college kids and the foot traffic and parents and all of that,” owner Wendy Ellett said Friday.
 She said the new location gives the business the advantage of increasing walk-in traffic.